albertoannunziata90/lrm-Here/README.md

 Since the 1.3.1 version, you can calculate the route with new attribute `shippedHazardousGoods`.

+Since the 1.5.0 version, you can calculate the route with new attributes `enigneType` and `trailersCount`.

   | Property               | Type      | HumanType | Min | Max |
   | ------                 | ----      | --------- | --- | --- |
   | height                 | int       | meters    | 0   | 50  |